rkirov/blog/content/posts/incremental_computation.md

 +++

-Incremental computation is a way of performing computations, with the expectation of future changes in inputs.
-When those changes occur the new output can be obtained efficiently, at minimum avoiding redoing the whole computation.
+Incremental computation is a way of performing computations, with the expectation of future changes in the inputs to the computiation.
+When those changes occur the output can be updated efficiently, at minimum faster than redoing the whole computation from scratch.

-Many programming environments deal with this problem - UI programming, dataflow, build systems, etc. Despite its prevalence, I find it is rarely viewer as a unified computational paradigm, as opposed to ad-hoc application of caching.
-In comparison, other computational paradigms like concurrent or distributed computating have better established nomenclature and techniques.
+This problem occurs in many programming domains - UI programming, data flow, build systems, compilers, code editors.
+Likely you have seen it before, but didn't call it incremental computation.
+Despite its prevalence, it is rarely viewed as a common computational paradigm.
+It is more often referred to as an ad-hoc application of caching or memoization.
+In comparison, other computational paradigms like concurrent, lazy, distributed computation have better known nomenclature and techniques.

-The purpose of this text is to teach you what 'incremental computation' is (likely you have seen it before, but didn't use that term) and establish common terminology for the basic approaches to the problem.
-I spend the last few years surveying various academic and industry work that relate to incremental computation, resulting in diverse pool of prior work.
-I hope this text guides future work in the theory or applications of incremental computation.
+In this series of blog posts I will attempt to teach you what 'incremental computation' is.
+I will motive the problem using a small subset of JavaScript and establish common terminology for the basic approaches to the problem.
+I spent the last few years surveying various academic and industry work that relate to incremental computation, resulting in diverse pool of prior work.
+I hope by the end of your reading of this post that work is accessible to you.

 ## Motivation

-To introduce 'incremental computation' I will start with intentionally limited environment that only contains functions and immutable primitives (numbers).
-If I jump straight into a full featured programming language will obscure the core ideas.
-In a more formal setting this would be the lambda calculus, but I will just use TypeScript and say away from higher-level constructs like arrays.
+To introduce 'incremental computation' I will start with intentionally limited environment that only contains functions and immutable primitives (numbers in this case).
+Jumping straight into a full featured programming language will obscure the core ideas.
+In a more formal setting this would be the lambda calculus, but I will just use TypeScript and just stay away from higher-level constructs like arrays.
 You can replace this with any run-of-the-mill programming language that has closures.

 Let's start with a very simple computation: